davidbolton1/CharlieSolution/README.md

     - read:clients_keys
 ![Alt text](./public/scope.png?raw=true "Auth0 Management API Page")

-**While you are on the Management API page visit the "Api Explorer" tab -> Create application(If you haven't done so already, if you have made an API explorer application already you can skip this step) -> Copy the given token.
+**While you are on the Management API page visit the "Api Explorer" tab -> Create application(If you have made an API explorer application already you can skip this step) -> Copy the given token.
 Navigate to the .env.example file and replace the placeholder in the AUTH0_APIV2_TOKEN field with the token value that was just copied.**

 4. From the dashboard click Auth Pipeline -> Rules -> Create Rule -> Whitelist for a Specific App
 ![Alt text](./public/whitelist.png?raw=true "Whitelist Rule")